imkurmywal/Get-data-using-ajax-from-database/README.md

   - If input is something and match extract and show output from the database through mysqli

-  -if input is not found show That No record found
+  - if input is not found show That No record found